TareqMalkawi/UncookedFood-Invaders/README.md

-This game had created for the participation in the Gamedev.js Jam 2022
+An entry to the participation in the Gamedev.js Jam 2022